ember-learn/ember-blog/content/the-emberjs-times-issue-49.md

 #### Creating the output folder

-The first piece is just a bit of housecleaning.
+The first piece is a bit of housecleaning.
 We want to make sure the output folder exists before we continue and if it doesn't we need to create it:

 ```javascript
 // build content folder if it doesn't exist